Dorcasyinka/Dorcasyinka/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on building my technical skills in Data Analysis
+- 🔭 I’m a student  currently exploring the world of data analytics
-- 🌱 I’m currently learning Data Analysis in the NG30 Days of learning
+- 🌱 I’m currently learning Data Analysis on #NG30daysoflearning,Sidehustle,and Simplilearn.
 - 👯 I’m looking to collaborate on Data Analysis and projects
-- 🤔 I’m looking for help with breaking technical concepts and mentoring
+- 🤔 I’m looking for help with Training,Mentorship and internship opportunities.
 - 💬 Ask me about my learning journey
-- 📫 How to reach me: 09038066888
+- 📫 How to reach me: Twitter
 - 😄 Pronouns: (SHE/her)
 -->